TURQUOISE HILL RESOURCES LTD.

 - Review and discuss with management, the financial and accounting officer(s) and the Auditors, the Corporation's annual audited financial statements and accompanying notes, the Auditors' report thereon and the related press release, including disclosures made in management's discussion and analysis, and obtain explanations from management on all significant variances with comparative periods, prior to recommending approval by the Board and the release thereof.

-- Review and discuss with management, the financial and accounting officer(s) and the Auditors, the Corporation's interim financial statements (and the interim profit or loss press release associated therewith), management's discussion and analysis and the Auditor's review thereof, before recommending the approval by the Board and the release thereof.
+- Review and discuss with management, the financial and accounting officer(s) and the Auditors, the Corporation's interim and annual financial statements (and the interim or annual profit or loss press release associated therewith), management's discussion and analysis and the Auditor's review thereof, before recommending the approval by the Board and the release thereof.

 - Be satisfied that adequate procedures are in place for the review of the Corporation's disclosure of financial information extracted or derived from the Corporation's financial statements and periodically assess the adequacy of these procedures.